NetaAviv/neta-frendrick-final-project/README.md

 ## Project Overview
 This project focuses on designing and deploying the **infrastructure and architecture** for an existing **Status Page** application on **AWS**.
 The deployment is fully containerized and runs on **Amazon EKS** with a **highly available RDS (Multi-AZ)** database.
 It also features **Argo CD** for continuous deployment, **GitHub Actions** for automation, and robust **monitoring and security measures**.

+## Branch Structure
+This project is organized into three main branches:
+ - **Devops Branch**: Contains all files related to Docker and Argo CD configuration.
+ - **Develop Branch**: Contains the application code, ensuring that developers only modify code within this branch.
+ - **Master Branch**: Serves as the main branch, consolidating files from both Devops and Develop.

 ## Architecture
 - **CI/CD**: GitHub Actions automates testing, security scanning, and deployment.
 - **Containerization**: The application is packaged as a Docker container.